ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 ## Variant Querying
 A valid **Query** is made up of **Activities** and **Operators**, which together form expressions that can be linked by logical operators to form more complex queries.
-For syntactic reasons, every query ends with a semicolon ; .
+For syntactic reasons, ev**ery query ends with a semicolon ; .
 Operators come either as unary or binary operators, which express the relationships between a single or multiple activities and the variant.
 As an example for a unary operator, the following is a query made from a single unary expression that checks